JurgenR/aioslsk/docs/source/USAGE.rst

 Adding / Removing Directories
 -----------------------------

 The client provides a mechanism for scanning and caching the files you want to share.
 Since it's possible to share millions of files the file information is stored in memory as well as in a cache on disk.
-When starting the client through `client.start()` the cache will be read and the files configured in the settings will be scanned.
+When starting the client through :func:`.SoulSeekClient.start` the cache will be read and the files configured in the settings will be scanned.

 It is possible to add or remove shared directories on the fly.